nginxinc/nginx-wiki/source/modules/accept_language.rst

 --------------------

 I'm using page caching with merb on a multi-lingual website and I needed a way to serve the correct language page from the cache

+..
-I'll soon put an example on http://gom-jabbar.org
+   Commenting out this bit due to dead link - LinuxJedi I'll soon put an example on http://gom-jabbar.org

 Bugs
 ----